Event Schedule - fastf1.events

 • F1ApiSupport | bool | Denotes whether this session is supported by the official F1 API.
 Lap timing data and telemetry data can only be loaded if this is true.

-Supported Seasons#
+Supported Seasons

 FastF1 provides its own event schedule for the 2018 season and all later seasons.
-The schedule for the all seasons before 2018 is built using data from the Ergast API.
+The schedule for all seasons before 2018 is built using data from the Ergast API.
 Only limited data is available for these seasons.
 Usage of the Ergast API can be enforced for all seasons by setting backend='ergast', in which case the same limitations apply for the more recent seasons too.

 Exact scheduled starting times for all sessions: Supported starting with the 2018 season.
 Starting dates for sessions before 2018 (or when enforcing usage of the Ergast API) assume that each race weekend was held according to the ‘conventional’ schedule (Practice 1/2 on friday, Practice 3/Qualifying on Saturday, Race on Sunday).
 A starting date and time can only be provided for the race session.
 All other sessions are calculated from this and no starting times can be provided for these.
 These assumptions will be incorrect for certain events!